 Odds are you wouldn’t eat something that includes the same ingredient – propylene glycol – found in antifreeze, paint, and plastics.
-Yet this chemical compound is mixed into thousands of processed food items as well as certain medicines and cosmetics — even the food our pets eat.
+Yet this chemical compound is mixed into thousands of grocery items as a food additive, as well as certain medicines and cosmetics, — even the food our pets eat.

 Propylene glycol (PG) is a petroleum-based, colorless, creamy liquid with a faintly sweet taste; it’s used as a solvent to absorb extra water or maintain moisture in certain medicines, cosmetics, and food products.
 It has been the focus of controversy ever since its introduction in the 1960s.
 You can find it in Valium, Dunkin Donuts flavored ice tea, Windex, Right Guard Deodorant, Glade Aerosol, Liquid Nails, Jergens Skin Moisturizer, Cover Girl mascara, Clearasil, Lysol antibacterial hand wash, Noxzema, Colgate toothpaste, and Nilodor Deodorizing Ferret Shampoo.